 So, of course, Oracle Databases warrant special consideration, but let’s not dismiss Oracle’s many hundreds of other products and modules.
 Here are some recommendations for assessing an Oracle license management and optimization solution:

 - General purpose Software License Optimization platform.
 As with all software vendors, many Oracle products can be discovered and inventoried using traditional inventory techniques, and niche solutions are typically limited to a small number of Oracle products.

 - Understanding of commonly used packaging formats such as Oracle Universal Installer, InstallShield Multi-Platform and InstallAnywhere packages, and proprietary file formats such as those used by WebLogic products.

 - Strong virtualization support including the ability to discover virtual server hosts, pools and clusters and resource allocations for a broad range of server virtualization and partitioning technologies.
 The tools should have knowledge of Oracle virtual use rights for both hard partition and soft partition virtual environments.
 (See this previous blog on Oracle Database Licensing and VMware Cluster DRS Host Affinity Rules).

 - Deep understanding of Oracle license models including Processor, Named User Plus (NUP) and Oracle Application User licenses.
 The tools should also have built-in knowledge of NUP per processor minimums and core factor tables.

 - Support for complex business applications such as Oracle E-Business Suite that host hundreds of separately licensable modules.

 Many organizations have significant software expenditure not only on Oracle Databases, but also Oracle middleware and business applications.
 All of these are very complicated and can prove very costly.
 When evaluating an Oracle license optimization solution, remember that Oracle is more than a database company.

-To learn more about optimized Oracle license management, please read our Oracle License Management Best Practices Whitepaper.
+To learn more about Oracle software license optimization, please read our white paper: Oracle License Management Best Practices.